kalpakjm/LED-CONTROL-SYSTEM-THROUGH-MOBILE-APP/README.md

 # LED-CONTROL-SYSTEM-THROUGH-MOBILE-APP
 The coding part in the file CONTENT.pdf has been hidden as this is a public repository, however the circuit diagram of the arduino uno board is available.
-To obtain full pdf file please feel free to contact me by email jaglurkalpak@gmail.com
+To obtain full pdf file please feel free to contact me by email at jaglurkalpak@gmail.com